Mohammed Haydar Zammar: Recruiter for al-Qaida

 Atta, Shehhi, and bin al-Shibh formed the Hamburg cell in November 1998, and Zammar is reported to have been a frequent visitor.
-Atta became respected as the group's leader, and Zammar was seen more as a valuable conduit for international contacts.
-Zammar may not have been aware of plans for an attack within the United States.
+Atta became the group leader, and Zammar was seen as a valuable conduit for international contacts.

 In the Summer of 1999, U.S. intelligence discovered that Zammar was in direct contact with one of bin Laden's senior operational coordinators.
 The U.S. apparently did not share this information with German intelligence.
 Zammar is also known to have met frequently with Said Bahaji in Germany in 2000.

 Capture

 On October 27, 2001, Zammar traveled to Morocco.
 Not long afterwards, he was arrested by Moroccan police with the assistance of the U.S. Although he was a German citizen and under investigation by Germany, German intelligence only learned about the arrest from the newspapers in June 2002.